Lunar New Year: Definition

-In the United States of America, Lunar New Year is strongly associated with Chinese Americans and "Chinese New Year" is commonly used as a translation by people of non-Chinese backgrounds.
+While "Lunisolar New Year" would be a more accurate term for Chinese New Year and other celebrations based on a lunisolar calendar, the name "Lunar New Year" has been promoted by people from some Asian countries, especially in Vietnam and South Korea, leading to a rise in its use.
+In the United States of America, "Lunar New Year" is strongly associated with Chinese Americans and "Chinese New Year" is commonly used as a translation by people of non-Chinese backgrounds.
 Chinese New Year is the official name of the celebration and holiday in some countries such as Singapore, Brunei, and Malaysia.
-However the celebration has officially been known as "Spring Festival" in China since the founding of the Republic of China in 1911 when the previous name, "Yuandan" (The First Day), was assigned to the first day of the Gregorian calendar.
-Chinese people outside China refer to it as both Lunar New Year as well as Chinese New Year.
-Since at least the mid-2010s, there has been criticism in America of using the term "Chinese New Year" in an official capacity, particularly by Korean and Vietnamese people.
+However, the celebration has officially been known as "Spring Festival" (春节/春節 chūnjié) in China since the founding of the Republic of China in 1912 when the previous name, "Yuandan" (The First Day), was assigned to the first day of the Gregorian calendar.
+Chinese people outside China refer to it as both "Lunar New Year" as well as "Chinese New Year".
+Since at least the mid-2010s, there has been criticism in the United States regarding the use of the term "Chinese New Year" in an official capacity, particularly by Korean and Vietnamese people.
 Some American politicians have avoided using the term "Chinese New Year" in preference for "Lunar New Year".

-Celebrations
+Celebrations by region

+Middle East and West Asia

+Lunar New Year and Lunisolar New Year celebrations that originated in the Middle East fall on different days: